pro-cms/voyager/docs/plugins/introduction.md

 - **CSS** to provide your custom css throughout Voyager (as a string).
 [Read more](./assets.md#css)
 - **FrontendRoutes** provide additional routes accessible by everyone
-- **InstructionsComponent** a component that can be displayed in the plugins UI to give the user some instructions (your component name as a string)
 - **JS** provide custom js throughout Voyager (as a string).
 [Read more](./assets.md#javascript)
 - **MenuItems** provide one or many menu items to be shown in the navigation bar.
 [Read more](./menu-items.md)
 - **ProtectedRoutes** register protected routes that can only be accessed by users signed-in to Voyager